Logo of the The Poor Swiss

 By using the code FEYKV5, you will get an extra 25 CHF.

-• Finpension Vested Benefits lets you invest more in foreign stocks, which is great for diversification.
+• Finpension Vested Benefits lets you invest more in stocks and foreign stocks, which is great for diversification.

-If you want to learn more about Finpension, you can read my interview with finpension’s CEO, Beat Buhlmann.
-They also are offering the best third pillar in Switzerland.
+If you would like to learn more about Finpension, you can read my interview with finpension’s CEO, Beat Buhlmann.
+They also offer the best third pillar in Switzerland.

 So, that concludes our comparison of VIAC vs Finpension Vested Benefits.
 If you have any experience with one of them, I would love to hear about it!